uyuni-project/uyuni-rfc/accepted/00000-maintenance-windows.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- performance: what happens when a lot of actions are scheduled at the beginning of a maintenance window?
-Will this create a performance problem?
-Is salt batching ready to handle such situations properly?

 - Subscribe to channels: should also be possible outside of a maintenance window?
   * Pro: